marc-sensenich/recipes/content/docs/desserts/chocolate-cherry-cookies.md

 - Drain the cherries and save the juice.
 Place a cherry in the center of each cookie.
 - Bake for 10 minutes at 350&deg;F. Place on cooling rack when removed from oven.
 - In a saucepan, combine chocolate chips and sweetened condensed milk and heat on low, stirring until melted.
 Stir in 4 teaspoons of cherry juice.
 - After the cookies have baked, spoon 1 teaspoon of the mixture over each cherry, spreading it to cover the cherry.
-- Makes about 3 dozen cookies.